yinchi/polyglot-dtp/README.md

 - Use `just uv-sync` to sync the virtual environment, including all packages in the workspace.
 - Use `just ruff` to format and lint the Python code.
 Only `pytests/` and `pypackages/` will be checked.

+## Docker images

+The project is set up to push images to Docker Hub.
+Use `docker login` to login to Docker Hub if necessary.
+The images for this project can be found at <https://hub.docker.com/u/yinchi>.